 Some Personal Details and the End

-In March 1887, aged 28, Planck married Marie Merck.
-The couple had four children: Karl, Grete, Emma and Erwin.
+In March 1887, age 28, Planck married Marie Merck.
+The couple had four children: Karl, Grete, Emma, and Erwin.

-Tragically, Planck would live to see the death of his wife and all of their children.
+Tragically, Planck would live to see the death of his wife and all their children.
 His wife, Marie, died in 1909 from tuberculosis.
 Karl was killed in battle in 1916 during World War 1.
 Grete died in childbirth in 1917, then Emma died also in childbirth in 1919.
 (Their babies survived.)
 Erwin was executed by the Nazis in 1945 for his suspected part in a plot to kill Adolf Hitler.

 Two years after the death of his first wife, Planck married Marga von Hösslin.
 They had one son, Hermann.
 Both Marga and Hermann outlived Planck.

 Like the famous mathematician David Hilbert, Planck was rather old (74 years of age) when the Nazis came to power in 1933, and he continued living in Germany under the Nazis.
 Hilbert and Planck deplored the Nazi’s behavior and their policies.

-Planck had been one of the first scientists to recognize the brilliance of Albert Einstein’s work.
+Planck was one of the first scientists to recognize the brilliance of Albert Einstein’s work.
 He cleared the way for Einstein to move to Berlin to become a professor there in 1914.
 Later the two would meet up and enjoy themselves tremendously playing music together.

 When the Nazis took control of Germany, Planck was distressed by the need for Einstein and increasing numbers of Jewish scientists to flee from Germany.
 In 1938 the Nazis took over the Prussian Academy.
 Planck resigned as the Academy’s president.

 At all times, the elderly Planck remained patriotic to Germany, walking a moral tightrope, hoping that the Nazis would come to their senses and act in a way befitting a proper German government.
 His hopes were increasingly dashed, culminating with the execution of his son Erwin for ‘treason’ in January 1945.

-Early in 1944, Planck’s home in Berlin had been flattened in an allied air raid.
-All of his personal papers and scientific records were destroyed.
+Early in 1944, Planck’s home in Berlin was flattened in an allied air raid.
+All his personal papers and scientific records were destroyed.